lervag/vimtex/DOCUMENTATION.md

 This directory has the main files.
 Each filename should explain themself for what they're used for.
 But here's a little table which explains some files which are nice to know:

+### compiler (dir)
+Here are all latex compiler with the given function to interact with the compilers.
+The files should work like an API for VimTeX.

 ### delim.vim